-The rising prices of groceries and food are especially difficult for older adults who have to rely on Social Security benefits, retirement savings, or other sources of fixed income.
+The rising prices of groceries and food are especially challenging for older adults, who generally rely on Social Security benefits, retirement savings, or other sources of fixed income.

 Read on to learn how Medicare Advantage Special Needs Plans can offer a grocery allowance and how it works.